nodemcu/nodemcu-firmware/README.md

 <a id="fl_writeline"></a>
 ## file.writeline()
 ####Description
-write new line to file with a '\n' at the end.
+write string to file and add a '\n' at the end.

 ####Syntax
 file.writeline(string)